Carroll County Theft Lawyer

 Theft Crimes Involving Unique Conduct or Relationships

 Crimes involving unique circumstances with the other party are still charged and considered theft crimes.
-They may be charged as felonies or misdemeanors, depending on the facts of the case:
+They may be charged as felonies or misdemeanors, depending on the facts of the case.
+The kinds of cases that a theft lawyer in Carroll County often sees are:

 - Embezzlement – taking the property of another while entrusted with its safekeeping, usually from an employer